Stan Van Gundy still doesn't get it

 Piston broadcaster Greg Kelser paraphrased coach Stan Van Gundy on how and why he expects Josh Smith to pull out of his shooting slump: As Josh keeps working at it before and after practice, and sees that ball go through the net hundreds of times, he'll have his confidence back because he knows his shot is back.
 At that point, it's bye-bye slump.
 (That's me paraphrasing Greg paraphrasing Stan.)

 Alas, in Josh's case it's bunk.
-Here's the story on Josh: He's a very good shooter inside of 10 feet with his assortment of running one-handers and jump hooks.
+Here's the story on Josh: He's great around the basket and pretty good from roughly 4 to 8 feet with his assortment of running one-handers and jump hooks.
 When he's 15 or more feet away, from which distances he must rely on a different type of shot — a jumper or set shot — he's a lousy shooter.
 That's been the case for a very long time.
 A good stretch for Josh would be mediocre by the standard of an average NBA starting forward.
 That won't change unless he changes his shot, which entails some risk as he could easily go from bad to worse.
 But change is the only possibility of him getting better.

 The same holds for the free-throw line, where Josh is even worse than with the J. That's because of the nature of the shot, where you have a few moments to collect your thoughts, then go through your routine and execute the stroke exactly as you've been taught (assuming you're shooting in a manner you've been taught, rather than shooting your own natural, self-taught way).
 The following is a small point in the overall scheme of things, but there seems to be a tad more naturalness to some of Josh's outside shots, coming as they do in the flow of a fast-paced game.
 Not so with the free throw, where he's relying exclusively on the technique he's been taught, which I call "shooting backwards."
 That is where the problem lies.